Cris3h/Cris3h/README.md

 ### <div align="center">I'm Cristian, a full-time full-stack developer🚀</div>

-- 🚀 With my team we've made an e-commerce of exclusives sneakers [Link](https://snykers.vercel.app/)
+- 🚀 With my team we've made an e-commerce of exclusives sneakers, it's called [snYKers](https://snykers.vercel.app/)

 - 💻I've also made some others projects by my self as an APP called doggysAPP or pokeAPP, where you can filter, order o create a new one.